GSA/service-delivery/team/engineers.md

 #### Key Objective 2: Support GSA partners in delivering results to end-users
 As an engineer with the GSA Service Delivery team, a big part of the job is creating sustainable outcomes and benefits to GSA customers, suppliers, government employees, and the public.
 You’ll help ensure products, platforms, and services are sustained for long-term success.
 As part of that, you’ll share your expertise and experience with your teammates and GSA stakeholders to build modern software development best practices across the agency.

-Successful engineers on the GSA Service delivery team:
+Successful engineers on the GSA Service Delivery team:
 - Help partners understand how to deliver value, rather than features, to their users
 - Help teammates and stakeholders navigate complex bureaucratic relationships to solve problems collaboratively for end-users
 - Take time to understand underlying problems, to best advise on path forward
-- Advocate for and explain modern software development best practices – such as, agile, open source, DevSecOps, and user-centered design principles so that teammates, stakeholders, and government partners understand their value
+- Advocate for and explain modern software development best practices – such as agile, open source, DevSecOps, and user-centered design principles so that teammates, stakeholders, and government partners understand their value
 - Improve the government’s contractor performance management capacity by coaching and mentoring GSA engineers on how to conduct code reviews against an established quality assurance surveillance plan ([QASP](https://derisking-guide.18f.gov/qasp/))
 - Share knowledge, techniques, tools, patterns, and expert advice with partners
 - Work with partners to establish relationships with their security, operations, and IT teams that will help sustain the product in the long term